-Admission to navigation and identification of ships, dhows and craft

-Vessels enrolled in registers held by the competent Boards and qualified in the form envisaged in the present Code, are admitted to navigation.
+Admission to Navigation and Identification of Ships, Dhows and Craft.
+Vessels enrolled in registers held by the competent Boards and qualified in the from envisaged in the present Code are admitted to navigation.

 Besides tonnage and the place where the Enrollment Board is located, ships are identified by a name, dhows by a name and enrollment number, sea craft by enrollment number.